FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Deepwoken-inspired RP-Combat Concept.md

 Effect: Summon 6 blazing armoured warriors with halberds in a circle, attacking as they're summoned, then waiting for a second before attacking in unison together.

 Properties: Within a 10ft ring, 6 flaming warriors spawn in one after another, dealing 2 Damage once to every creature within its radius within 1 second, waiting 1 second, before finally finishing with 1 last thrust that also deals 2 Damage before dissipating; during the 2nd second of Cast Time the user can't attack but they can Dodge, Block, or Parry if any attacks are thrown their way.
 If struck during the concentration of this Mantra, the warriors lose their ability to attack and fizzle away.

-Deals 2 Damage per-thrust, 20 Posture Damage on block, and inflicts Burn on a successful hit.
+Deals 2 Fire Damage per-thrust, 20 Posture Damage on block, and inflicts Burn on a successful hit.

 Optional Modifiers: Gains special benefits from Cloud/Stratus Stones by adding 1 extra Servant, with every 3 extra servants increasing the base-Damage of each Thrust made by +1; when a Reversal Spark is applied to the Mantra, instead of attacking inwards, the warriors attack outwards instead, with anyone hit being caused to fall Prone after being struck.
 #### Fire Gun